deepakraj-dj/linux-health-monitor/README.md

 Boss, The scan has been completed here is the report,

 - Boss, The scan has been completed here is the report:
-📊 Available RAM: $RAM
+📊 Available RAM: 700 Mib
-💾 Free Space on disk: $DS
+💾 Free Space on disk: 2 GB
-🔥 CPU Usage: $CPU%
+🔥 CPU Usage: $CPU$
-⏱️ System Uptime: $up
+⏱️ System Uptime: 2 minutes
 🔐 Last Failed SSH Attempts: 192.168.1.1

 Thanks, let me know if you need assistance! 😄